Google Analytics for Nonprofits: Tracking Web Performance

 Universal Analytics vs. Google Analytics 4

 Google Analytics 4 (GA4) is the latest version of Google Analytics, replacing Universal Analytics (UA).
-While UA was optimized for tracking website sessions and pageviews, GA4 provides a more flexible, event-based model designed for modern cross-platform measurement.
+While UA was optimized for tracking website sessions and pageviews, GA4 is a more flexible, event-based model designed for modern cross-platform measurement.

 - Cross-Platform Tracking: While UA primarily tracks website traffic, GA4 offers cross-platform tracking, allowing your nonprofit to track user journeys across websites, apps, and other devices.

-- Reporting and Machine Learning: GA4 offers more flexible, customizable reporting and uses machine learning for predictive insights, while UA has predefined reports with limited automation.
+- Reporting and Machine Learning: GA4 offers flexible, customizable reporting and uses machine learning for predictive insights, while UA has predefined reports with limited automation.

 Key Terms and Metrics to Know